Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

         You can find your azure container app application url on the azure portal overview tab.

         ![Web API Response](../../assets/images/01-deploy-api-to-aca/Response.jpg)

+### 4. Persist State

+- Persist Module 1 to Git.

+    ```shell
+    git add .
+    git commit -m "Add Module 1"
+    ```

+- Execute the [Set-Variables.ps1 script](../../aca/13-appendix/03-variables.md){target=_blank} in the console to create a `variables.ps1` file with all current variables.
+The output of the script will inform you how many variables are written out.

+- Persist a list of all current variables.

+    ```shell
+    git add .\Variables.ps1
+    git commit -m "Add Variables.ps1"
+    ```

 In the next module, we will see how we will add a new Frontend Web App as a microservice and how it will communicate with the backend API.